PokemonAutomation/About/z_TestHome.md

 # The Home Page
 Welcome to the Home Page of setting up your Pokemon automation.

 First order of business is understanding how far into automation you will need to go for what you want to do.
+The chart below is a simplification of what setup to choose based on the game.
+The automation level is set by what the majority of types of programs any given game has.

 | Game | Automation Level |
 | --- | --- |